Zdeněk Fierlinger: Ambassador to Soviet Union

-Between 1937 and 1945, Fierlinger held the post of envoy (and later ambassador) to the Soviet Union.
+Between 1937 and 1939 and again between 1941 and 1945, Fierlinger held the post of envoy (and later ambassador) to the Soviet Union.
 Fierlinger arrived in Moscow on 5 October 1937 as the Czechoslovak minister-plenipotentiary.
 The diplomat to whom Fierlinger was closest during his time in Moscow was Joseph E. Davies, the American ambassador, who shared his pro-Soviet sentiments.
 Predictably enough, the diplomat to whom Fierlinger was most hostile was Count Friedrich von der Schulenburg, the German ambassador in Moscow, whom he made no secret of disliking.
 Fierlinger reported to Prague that Davies had told him that he felt that the two best world leaders were President Franklin D. Roosevelt of the United States and President Edvard Beneš of Czechoslovakia and described both leaders as progressive liberals whom he greatly admired.

 Within the diplomatic community in Moscow, there was much discussion of the effects of the Yezhovshchina ("Yezhov Times") on the Red Army.
 Both Schulenburg and the British ambassador, Lord Chilston, felt after the mass executions of much of the Red Army's senior command in June 1937, the Soviet military was finished as an effective fighting force.
 By contrast, both Davies and Fierlinger maintained an optimistic view and argued that the mass executions did not have the sort of negative impact that both the Germans and the British attributed.
 Fierlinger always believed that the Yezhovshchina was a defensive reaction imposed on Stalin because of real, as opposed to imaginary, threats to his rule and that after the Yezhovshchina ended, the Soviet Union would resume its path of "convergence" and ultimately become a democracy.

 On 6 February 1938, Soviet-Romanian relations were badly strained by the defection of Fedor Butenko, the Soviet chargé d'affairs at the legation in Bucharest, who fled to Italy.
 There, he announced in a press conference in Rome hosted by the Italian government a few days later that he had abandoned communism to become a fascist instead.

 The Soviet regime persistently accused the Romanian government of being behind the defection of Butenko or, alternatively, that he had been murdered in Bucharest and the man in Italy claiming to be Butenko was an imposter.
 As Czechoslovakia was allied to both Romania and the Soviet Union, that placed Beneš in a quandary, leading him to order Fierlinger to try to mediate the dispute.
 He said that the Romanians were gravely upset at the allegation that they had murdered Butenko.
 Fierlinger's efforts were described as "lukewarm" and the Butenko affair did much damage to Soviet-Romanian relations, which were never good even in the best of times, just as the Sudetenland crisis began to pose the question of Romania granting the Soviet Union transit rights to defend Czechoslovakia.